-As most of my followers know, the other hat that I wear is one of the author of Girl Gone Greek, my debut novel.
-Also one of guidebook author for Rough Guides.
+As most of my followers know, I am the author of Girl Gone Greek, my debut novel.
+Also I am a guidebook author for Rough Guides.
 This means that I’m a bit of a bookworm, whether reading or writing.
 So imagine my delight when I discovered there’s a library along the English/North Wales border where you can actually go and stay.
 And unlike the Book and Bed concept in Tokyo, Kyoto and Fukuoka in Japan; where guests stay in a hostel environment and sleep in cabin like beds behind the library of books, Gladstone’s Library is soooo much more than just a library or hostel where you sleep.

 **Despite any complimentary services received, all thoughts and opinions remain my own**